JBlitzar/Text2Image/NOTES.md

 - In terms of image quality, you definitely can tell some features, like a prompt with "house" looks like a house, but you defenitely couldn't tell what it was just given the image. some images are solid white
 - improvements: crossattention, cosine schedule (+ less timesteps), deeper conditional (prompt) encoding rather than appending it to the timestep?
 -

+Jul 19 coding session afternoon:

+- Okay, I've paused the current training to implement some improvements.
+I swapped out selfattention for crossattention, which took quite a bit of debugging.
+I switched over to cosine schedule and 500 noising steps.
+I also increased batch size to 32 from 16.
+Lets hit the go button and see what happens!